alinagries/OverleafToolbox/README.md

 To run the project, you should:

 1. install [UiPath](https://www.uipath.com) (any up-to-date version is sufficient).
+2. install Chrome.
-2. open the project in UiPath.
+3. open the project in UiPath.

 # Usage